Coflex Interlaminar Stabilization Device

 In this model to the left, some of the lamina, and also some of the facet joint has been drilled away as part of a decompression procedure.
 Decompression refers to the removal of bone or soft tissue that is causing pressure on the nerves.
 Removal of the pressure is the decompression.

 “Stabilization” refers to the process of avoiding or correcting that abnormal motion.
 For the example of the car tire, the solution might be to tighten the attachment of the tire/wheel to the car.
-In spinal problems, very often, stability problems are treated with fusion, where the intervening soft tissues are removed and the bones are connected with bone growing between them.
+In spinal problems, very often, stability problems are treated with fusion, which is a surgery where the soft tissues are removed and the bones are connected with bone graft, stabilized with hardware to allow the bone to heal together.
+An example of a spinal fusion is illustrated here on the right.
+The fusion process can take many months to occur, and is not always successful.